Price-based Dispatch Mode

 • High-price interval

-• The corresponding price split thresholds
+• The corresponding price splitting thresholds

 The entire process requires no manual intervention and will automatically update with market price changes.